wokwi/wokwi-docs/docs/parts/wokwi-attiny85.md

 ### Debug prints with TinyDebug

 You can use the [TinyDebug library](https://github.com/wokwi/TinyDebug) to print debug messages from your code.
 These messages appear in Wokwi's Serial Monitor.
-To use the library, include "TinyDebug.h" in your project, call `Debug.begin()` and then print your debug messages using `Debug.println()`:
+To use the library, include "TinyDebug.h" in your project and create a [libraries.txt](../guides/libraries) file with the text "TinyDebug" in it.

+Call `Debug.begin()` and then print your debug messages using `Debug.println()`:

 ```cpp
 #include <TinyDebug.h>